 7 essential WordPress plugins you should install on your blog today

-WordPress plugins play a crucial role in how your blog will function, and getting the most essential plugins dialed in as quickly as possible is a major step in learning how to start a blog that’s designed to serve both your audience and perform well for search engines.
+WordPress plugins play a crucial role in how your blog will function, and getting the most essential plugins dialed in as quickly as possible is a major step that’s designed to serve both your audience and perform well for search engines.

 What is a WordPress plugin and why are they important?